-The Council has a duty in law to report any suspicions that a child has been abused or is at risk of harm, abuse or neglect.
-Therefore, Council staff have a professional and contractual obligation to report concerns to the head of establishment or the child protection coordinator immediately.
+All staff have a responsibility to report any suspicions that a child has been abused or is at risk of harm, abuse, or neglect.
+Robust procedures and guidance are in place to support education staff to:

+- be alert to signs that a child may be experiencing risks to their wellbeing, - report concerns to the head of establishment or the child protection coordinator without delay. - be actively engaged in support and protection and development of wellbeing.